pavswap/Terminal-Snake-Game/README.md

-This is a Simple Snake Like game in Java.
+This is a Simple Terminal Window "Snake-Like" game.

 Press W A S D for Movement, move over the '@' character to get a point.